-University Ethics Office - administers an annual online ethics training program to all University of Illinois employees.
-The University of Illinois Ethics Office contacts students via their official University e-mail account during a pre-announced time period with individual login instructions for the training.
+University of Illinois Ethics and Compliance Office.
+Administers an annual online ethics training program to all employees.
+The office contacts students via their official university e-mail account during a pre-announced time period with individual login instructions for the training.

-Vice President of Human Resources - administers an annual online Abused and Neglected Child Reporting Act (ANCRA) training program to all University of Illinois employees.
-The Vice President of Human Resources contacts all employees via their official University e-mail account during a pre-announced time period with individual login instructions for the training.
+Vice President of Human Resources.
+Administers an annual online Abused and Neglected Child Reporting Act (ANCRA) training program to all employees.
+The Vice President of Human Resources contacts all employees via their official university e-mail account during a pre-announced time period with individual login instructions for the training.

-A. Assistantship Policies
+8.1 Assistantship Policies